 Separating the two made it so much easier for her to know what to eat and when.

-14. Lunch notes make eating away from home more fun.
+14. Lunch notes make eating away from home more fun and back to school easier.

 I try to stick a note in my kids’ lunch boxes as often as I can because a mid-day love note is always a welcomed surprise.